QWTF-Live/server-qwprogs/README.md

 * localinfo supermedikit on/off - causes the medikit to hit on all four attack frames (instead of only on 3rd frame)
 * localinfo superspanner on/off - causes the spanner to hit on all four attack frames (instead of only on 3rd frame)
 * localinfo superknife on/off - causes the knife to hit on all four attack frames (instead of only on 3rd frame)
-* localinfo superknife_multihit on/off - controls whether multiple hits are allowed in a single attack
 * scout has "new" flash grenades - localinfo fo_flash on (default on)
 * ability to set client side min and max flash amounts - localinfo minflash x/localinfo maxflash x (number as a percentage - 1.5 = 150%)
 * `cmd votemap`/`cmd showvotes`/`cmd listmaps` can now be used at any time and are part of the same system